azamatbaiyzbekov/th-api-comics-/README.md

 ## Things I was not able to achieve and mistakes I made

-- Unfortunetly, I was not able to filter the data from an external API.
-I need more practice and keep learning how to filter external API data to the browser.
+-  I need more practice and keep learning how to filter external API data to the browser.

-- I guess, I also used not a best way to retrieve data from an API.
-Meaning, I used two API calls instead of one.